ZJU-guyang/ZJU-Silab-TCYB/README.md

 ├── README.md # This file

 ## 🔐 Access Policy of the proposed RLAEGA
-the proposed RLAEGA is currently private during the manuscript review stage.
+The proposed RLAEGA is currently private during the manuscript review stage.
 If you are an editor or reviewer and wish to access the code, please contact the corresponding author:
 📧 yanggu@zju.edu.cn or yulinsi@zju.edu.cn
 The code will be released publicly after acceptance.